JauniusPinelis/RegistrationDemo/readme.md

 - Registration.Api - Presentation layer
 - Registration.Infrastructure - The code for mappings, EF, db and other infrastucture.
 This could be split into another project Persistence for just db stuff.
 - ClientApp consumes the Web Api
+- I prefer to separate Front-end and back-end as it create separation of concerns (as well as use different editors for each side)

 2. No Tests :( Lack of time..
 I could use EF InmemoryProvider for testing.

 ## Things to improve
+1. Add some testing at least to check RegistrationContext stores objects successfully.
+2. Front-end "clear data" functionality currently just reloads data and does uneccessary Api call.
+3. Curently it holds data for single registration entity - but it would be quite easy to extend the functionality for multiples registrations.